OpenBMB/BMList/README.md

 In BMList, we list models that:

 1. Have at least 1 billion parameters;
-2. Have been publicly released either by a paper, an artice or a piece of news;
+2. Have been publicly released either by a paper, an artice or a piece of news.

 If you find any typos or mistakes in this repo, please feel free to create issues or pull requests!